-Cultural competency training and other resource materials are available at https://provider.amerigroup.com/TX.
-See section 11.2 Interpreter Services for information on language supports.
+Cultural competency training and other resource materials are available at provider.wellpoint.com/tx.
+See the Interpreter Services section of this manual for information on language supports.

-Amerigroup appreciates the shared commitment to ensuring members receive culturally and linguistically appropriate services to support effective care and improved health outcomes.
+Wellpoint appreciates the shared commitment to ensuring members receive culturally and linguistically appropriate services to support effective care and improved health outcomes.